-July 2018 Update: No changes occurred during the reporting period.
 July 2019 Update: The University continued to maintain a Transportation Services website that includes information on transportation options and links to Rideshare and transit planning.
 Additionally, the Transportation Services staff continued to assist with answering transit questions, selling subsidized student transit passes, and operating the student subsidized transit pass program.